 Most metals with magnetic properties are ferrous: metals and alloys that contain iron.
 These ferrous metals include mild steel, carbon steel, stainless steel, cast iron, and wrought iron.
 Their high carbon content leads to being prone to rust (with the exception of stainless steel and wrought iron), but their tensile strength and durability make ferrous metals popular in large-scale construction projects, transportation, and many industrial applications.
 Likewise, their magnetic property is widely used in the creation of electrical appliances and motors.

-Galvanizing is the process of applying a protective zinc coating to steel in order to it prevent rusting.
+Galvanizing is the process of applying a protective zinc coating to steel in order to prevent rusting.
 Even though zinc is a nonmagnetic metal, the coating is so thin that the magnetic properties of the steel are not hindered.
-Since ferrous metals are prone to rusting, galvanized steel is an excellent selection for projects that require magnetic properties in moist and corrosive environments.
+Since ferrous metals are prone to rust, galvanized steel is an excellent selection for projects that require magnetic properties in moist and corrosive environments.

 Hot rolled steel has been roll-pressed at extreme temperatures, making the steel easier to form, and also results in products that are easier to work with.
 After the process of hot rolling, the steel shrinks slightly as it cools, giving less control over the shape and resulting in scaled surfaces, slightly round edges, and small distortions.
 Because of this, hot rolled steel is ideal for magnetic projects where precise shapes and tolerances are not as important as hardness and strength.

-Cold rolled steel is hot rolled steel that is further processed for more precise dimensions, closer tolerances, and a better surface finish.
-Cold finished steel is distinctive by its aesthetic appearance, having well defined corners, more uniformity, and a smooth surface.
-Because of this cold rolled steel is best suited for magnetic projects that require accurate precision or where visual appeal is important.
+Cold-rolled steel is hot rolled steel that is further processed for more precise dimensions, closer tolerances, and a better surface finish.
+Cold finished steel is distinctive by its aesthetic appearance, having well-defined corners, more uniformity, and a smooth surface.
+Because of this cold-rolled steel is best suited for magnetic projects that require accurate precision or where visual appeal is important.
 However, because cold roll steel requires more processing than hot rolled steel, it also comes with a larger price tag.

 Stainless steels are prized for their excellent corrosion resistance as a result of their high chromium concentration.
 There are various classifications of stainless, and not all of them have magnetic properties.
 Out of the various types, ferritic and martensitic stainless steels (the 400 series) possess magnetism due to their high iron concentration and atomic arrangement.
 Similar to galvanized steel, ferritic and martensitic stainless steels are best suited for projects that require magnetic properties in corrosive environments such as high-temperature, chemical, and outdoor use.